The ultimate Apple Calendar user guide

 Choose the user’s access level

 Apple will tell you which of these options you have.
 You don’t have to know it going in.

-If you only want someone else to be able to see your calendar, not create new events, you’ll want to share it.
-This is a helpful function if you have an assistant at work or if you want people to know whether or not you’re busy at a particular time.
+If you only want someone else to be able to see your calendar but not create new events, you’ll want to share it.
+This is a helpful function if you have an assistant at work or if you want people to know whether you’re busy at a particular time.

 To share a calendar, go to your main calendar view and find the name of the calendar you want to share in the left-hand sidebar.
 Hover over the name of the calendar, and you’ll see a broadcast icon.
 Click that icon, and a sharing pane will pop up.

 Clicking the broadcast icon next to a calendar calls up its sharing pane.

 In that sharing pane, you’ll have the option to share the calendar with specific people or make it public.
 To share with one or more specific people, enter their name or names into the field marked “Share with.”
 Once you start typing, you can select from contact names that pop up.